Metro Davao: Definitions of Metro Davao

+Component local government units

 Geography and demographics

 The metropolitan area has 6,492.84 km2, making it the largest metropolitan area in the Philippines in terms of land area.
-It also has a population of 3,062,291 in the combined population sizes of the local government units that make up the metropolitan area during the 2015 census, making it the second most populous metropolitan area in the country after Metro Manila and the most populous in the entire Visayas-Mindanao region.
+It also has a population of 3,339,284 in the combined population sizes of the local government units that make up the metropolitan area during the 2020 census, making it the second most populous metropolitan area in the country after Metro Manila and Metro Cebu and the most populous in the entire Mindanao region.

+Languages

-Most of the region's inhabitants speak Cebuano.
-English is the medium of instruction in schools and is widely understood by residents, who often use it in varying professional fields.
-Aside from Cebuano, Chavacano and Hiligaynon are also widely used in addition to languages indigenous to the city, such as the Giangan, the Kalagan, the Tagabawa, the Matigsalug, the Ata Manobo, and the Obo.
-Other languages spoken in the city include Maguindanao, Maranao, Sama-Bajau, Iranun, Tausug, and Ilokano.
-A linguistic phenomenon has developed whereby locals have either shifted to Filipino or significantly mix Filipino terms and grammar into their Cebuano speech, because the older generations speak Filipino to their children in home settings, and Cebuano is spoken in everyday settings, making Filipino the secondary lingua franca.
+Most of the region's inhabitants, originally mostly descended from migrant settlers from Visayas and Luzon in recent centuries and decades, mostly speak Davaoeño Cebuano Bisaya vernacularly, whereas English is the primary formal medium of instruction in schools, besides Filipino (Tagalog) class, and is widely understood by residents, who often use it in varying professional fields.
+Aside from Davaoeño Cebuano Bisaya, Tagalog, Hiligaynon, and Chavacano Davaoeño are also widely casually used in Metro Davao in addition to languages indigenous to Davao City, such as Giangan, Kalagan, Tagabawa, Matigsalug, Ata Manobo, and Obo.
+Other languages also varyingly spoken in the main city include Maguindanao, Maranao, Sama-Bajau, Iranun, Tausug, Kapampangan and Ilocano.
+Among Chinese Filipinos and Japanese Filipinos in Davao, Philippine Hokkien and Japanese can also be heard privately used among their fellows.
+Mandarin (Standard Chinese) and Japanese is also taught in Chinese class and Japanese class of Chinese FIlipino schools and Japanese Nikkei schools respectively.

+A linguistic phenomenon has developed in Metro Davao whereby some Cebuano-speaking locals have started integrating Tagalog-based lexicon to their everyday conversations.
+Numerous factors are behind this, such as the normalcy older generations to speak Tagalog towards their children in the household, the presence of migrant settlers and visitors from various areas in the country, particularly from Luzon, and the mass media and education where people learn Tagalog-based terms, phrases, words, and grammar.
+While Cebuano language is still primarily spoken in the metro, due to these factors, Tagalog is considered a secondary casual lingua franca.

 Economy

 The economy of Metro Davao is one of the largest in the country and the most economically active in Mindanao.
-Davao City, from which the metropolitan area is centered, is known as the Crown Jewel of Mindanao due to its status as the premier city, the financial and trade center, and hub of Mindanao.
+Davao City, from which the metropolitan area is centered, is known as the Crown Jewel of Mindanao due to its status as the premier city, the financial and trade center, and the overall hub of Mindanao.

 There are several industrial and business establishments within the metropolitan area as well.
-Industrial plants in Davao City, Santa Cruz, and Digos generate income for their respective LGU's as well as for the locals living there.
+Industrial plants in Davao City, Santa Cruz, and Digos generate income for their respective LGUs as well as for the locals living there.
 Banana plantations in the northern part of the metropolitan area also contribute to the metropolitan, as well as the national, economy.
 Local fruits such as durians, mangoes, pineapples, and mangosteens are also exported abroad.